toombs-caeman/toombs-caeman.github.io/content/inbox.md

-title: Inbox
-===
+tags: one boring
-a dumping ground of ideas and links which might be interesting, that I haven't looked at yet.
+a dumping ground of links which might be interesting that I haven't looked at yet.

 ## External links
 * [](https://moq.org), [](https://en.wikipedia.org/wiki/Pirsig%27s_Metaphysics_of_Quality)